 The term arthritis comes from the Greek “arthros,” which means “a joint and its attachments,” and “-itis” a suffix used in pathological terms to denote inflammation.
-Arthritis, therefore, is a term that describes a variety of diseases causing pain, tenderness, stiffness and swelling in the joints, as well as abnormalities in various soft tissues of the body.
+This means arthritis is a term describing conditions causing pain, tenderness, stiffness and swelling in the joints throughout the body.
 It is estimated that nearly 50 million Americans experience various forms of arthritis.
-Arthritis is also a contributing factor to the majority of all physical disabilities.
+Arthritis is also a contributing factor to many physical disabilities.

 In the United States, approximately 90 percent of people 55 years of age and older deal with some form of arthritis, and it is estimated that by the year 2020, more than 60 million people will have some form of arthritis.

-There are many types of arthritis, but the most common, most painful and most frequently limiting type of arthritis is osteoarthritis.
+There are many types of arthritis, but the most common type, osteoarthritis, is also very painful and frequently limiting.

-“Osteo-” means “bone,” and this type of arthritis mostly affects the weight-bearing joints, such as the hips and knees, as well as joints in the hands, feet and spine.
+“Osteo-” means “bone,” and this type of arthritis mostly affects the weight-bearing joints, such as hips, knees, hands, feet and the spine.
 There are several types of joints in the body.
 The most common is the hinge joint.
 Another is the sliding joint, which is the type of joint seen in between the individual vertebrae of the spine.
-The articular surface of a joint is the contact area of the joint.
+The articular surface is a joint’s contact area.
 Articular surfaces are covered by cartilage and lubricated by thick synovial fluid.
-Normally, joints move easily with very little friction, but natural degeneration of the joint can cause the cartilage to become rough and worn out.
+Normally, joints move easily with little friction, but natural degeneration of the joint can cause the cartilage to become rough and worn out.
 This can result in raw joint halves rubbing against one another, causing inflammation, the formation of bone spurs, stiffness and pain.
-Furthermore, the lubricating synovial fluid of the joint can become thinned, and the joint’s synovial lining can become inflamed.
+The lubricating synovial fluid of the joint can also become thinned and the joint’s synovial lining can become inflamed.

 Approximately 30 million Americans have been diagnosed with osteoarthritis, mostly women and typically those more than 45 years old.
 This condition appears to affect all races equally.

 Bone spurs are a natural response to joint instability – essentially, they are the body’s attempt to help stabilize a deteriorating joint.
-Yet, while bone spurs might be intended to improve joint stability, this enlargement of the normal bony structure actually indicates degeneration of the spine..
+However, they are no substitute for normally functioning joints and can potentially cause problems in the joints.

 Bone spurs are a normal part of the aging process and do not necessarily cause pain.
-However, they can become so large that they cause the irritation or compression of nerves passing through spinal structures.
-This narrowing of nerve passageways in the spinal column is a condition known as spinal stenosis.
+However, they can cause the irritation or compression of spinal nerves.
+This narrowing of nerve passageways in the spinal column is called spinal stenosis.

 Knowing what causes back problems is one of the best ways to avoid them.
-Educating yourself about the causes of arthritis of the spine can help you limit activities that might result in back pain and ensure your spine stays healthy and strong for years to come.
+Educating yourself about the causes of arthritis of the spine can help you limit activities that might result in back pain and help your spine stay healthy and strong for years to come.

 Has your physician already diagnosed you with arthritis of the spine?
-Have conservative treatment methods failed to bring you pain relief?
+Have you exhausted conservative treatment methods without an improvement in your pain and limited mobility?
 Are you frustrated that you cannot live a normal, active lifestyle because of the restrictions neck or back pain places on you?
 If so, visit our page dedicated to arthritis of the spine treatment.
-There, you can find out how our minimally invasive procedures can help you find relief from your neck and back pain.
+There, you can find out how our minimally invasive spine surgery can help you find relief from your neck and back pain.

 Please visit our arthritis of the spine FAQ page to learn more.
-On this page, we have answered many of the most common questions our patients ask us.
+On this page, we have answered many of the most common questions our patients ask.